Drama

 Key stage 3 (years 7, 8 & 9)

 Key Stage 3 Drama is organised into Lower School Drama (Year 7 and 8) and GCSE Transition (Year 9).
-Lower School Drama is delivered in one hour lessons each week, for Year 7, and then as part of a carousel system running in termly blocks for Year 8.
-Year 9 then reverts to lessons once a week throughout the academic year.
+Both the Lower School and Year 9 curriculums are delivered in one hour lessons each week throughout the academic year.

 Lower School Drama